KISO (FM): KCOM, KICN, KOIL-FM and KEFM

-96.1 had a rocky history, but was successful in Omaha radio for nearly two decades, before it joined the Clear Channel group.
-Beginning in Council Bluffs, 96.1 made its biggest splash across the river.

-The change of city was made after a station known as KFAM had gone dark.
+The 96.1 FM frequency signed on the air in September 1976.
+It originally broadcast from Council Bluffs, Iowa.
+The change in its city of license was made after a station known as KFAM had gone dark.
 (This was probably KFMX Council Bluffs which switched off in 1952.
-OmahaRadioHistory.com) In 1959, a station known as KCOM surfaced at 96.1 when a couple of hobbyist-types used the frequency to broadcast classical music, with an Omaha license.
-Their studios were in the Rorick Apartments with a tower on top of the building, where it remained through the Burden years until toppled in the 1980 storm.
+OmahaRadioHistory.com) In 1959, a station known as KCOM surfaced at 96.1 when a couple of hobbyists used the frequency to broadcast classical music, with an Omaha broadcast license.
+Their studios were in the Rorick Apartments with a tower on top of the building, where it remained through the Burden years until toppled in a 1980 storm.

-During the Burden years, KICN was the FM sister to KOIL.
+During the Burden years, KICN was the FM sister station to KOIL 1290 AM.
 Although a simulcast with KOIL, the KICN call letters were being preserved from Burden's Denver property on 710 that didn't succeed and was sold off.
-During this time, 1290 KOIL was going through the roof as AM's heyday continued in Omaha radio.
+During this time, 1290 KOIL was a very popular Top 40 station, with 96.1 used as an FM simulcast.